Bullous Pemphigoid

 Physical examination

-• Observe for features described above
+• Observe for the features described above

 • Nikolsky sign (negative)